iCloud and Dropbox Overview

 Sync iCloud Drive to Dropbox

 • If you want iCloud Drive to auto-sync with Dropbox, you can choose Real Time Sync instead of Normal Sync.
-Or, you can open "Options" to apply other sync modes to the task.
+With Real Time Sync, iCloud Drive files can be constantly updated to Dropbox.

-• There is also a Filter feature that you can use to batch-select the files you want or don't want to sync with the file extensions.
+• There is a "Filter" feature that you can use to batch-select the files you want or don't want to sync with the file extensions.

 7 Sync Modes